flix/book/src/structs.md

 > **Note:** Requires Flix version 0.51.0

 Flix supports mutable _scoped_ structs.
+A struct is a sequence of user-defined fields.
+Fields are immutable by default, but can made mutable by marking them with the `mut` modifier.
+Like all mutable memory in Flix, every struct must belong to some region.

+Structs are the mutable alternative to extensible records which are immutable.

+The fields of a struct are unboxed, i.e. primitive types do not cause indirection.
+Thus structs are a memory efficient data structure that can be used to implement higher-level mutable data structures, e.g. mutable lists, mutable stacks, mutable queues, and so forth.

-In Flix, like with arrays, every struct must have an associated region.
-Flix supports three operations on structs:
+Flix supports three operations for working with structs:

-- Creating a struct with `new Struct @ rc { ... }`.
+- Creating a struct instance in a region with `new Struct @ rc { ... }`.
-- Accessing the field of a struct with `struct->field`.
+- Accessing a field of a struct with `struct->field`.
 - Updating a _mutable_ field of a struct with `struct->field = ...`.

-Each operation has an effect in the region associated with the struct.
+Each operation has an effect in the region of the struct.

 ### Declaring a Struct